 The Project Owner is to keep a separate project account specifying project funding and project costs.

 Project funding and project costs must appear in the Project Owner's formal accounts.
 The accounts shall be kept current.
 Under all circumstances, information of significance to the preparation of compulsory reports stipulated in the contract must be recorded within the deadlines that apply to such reporting.
-Project accounts must satisfy the requirements set out by the Research Council in its relevant guidelines, and must be recorded according to good accounting practice and the general accounting principles employed by the Project Owner.
+Project accounts must satisfy the requirements set out by the Research Council in its relevant guidelines, and must be in accordance with good accounting practice and commonly accepted accounting principles.